 | Cánovas & Mercado de Colón | Higher | Bus, metro, walkable | Good | Higher-end shops and restaurants; Mercado de Colón nearby | Comfortable budgets, professionals |

-El Carmen is the old medieval centre of Valencia.
-The neighbourhood is lively thanks to the many restaurants and dance cafes in the area.
+El Carmen is the old medieval center of Valencia.
+The neighborhood is lively thanks to the many restaurants and dance cafes in the area.

-The narrow historical streets have their walls covered in art made by local creators, making up for a funky vibe.
+The narrow historical streets are lined with art by local creators, creating a funky vibe.
 Being such an active area, El Carmen attracts many young people each year.

 But, the plenty of restaurants, clubs and bars result in many of the streets being loud at night.
 Prepare yourself to experience Valencia's vibrant nightlife when moving to El Carmen.